 The Installation Planning Board (IPB) serves as the platform for identifying and providing a common operating picture of installation capabilities and tenant requirements.
-Implementing a standard IPB approach across installations institutionalizes a mechanism for enhanced communication and decision making at the installation, as well as providing a template for prioritizing local requirements, gauging impact on readiness, and highlighting issues for elevation to Army senior leaders.
+The IPB is a mechanism for enhanced communication and decision making at the installation, as well as providing a template for prioritizing local requirements, gauging impact on readiness, and highlighting issues for elevation to Army senior leaders.
 The Garrison uses IPB results to establish initiatives for the installation’s strategic plan.
 The IPB exists to disseminate information and show integration of garrison functions, particularly as they relate to the Senior Commander and other installation mission partners.
-The IPB is not a decision making body.
-Discussing mission partner concerns and receiving feedback are vital functions.
-The IPB is a forum where results and concerns are discussed and integrated.
+The IPB is not a decision-making body, it is a tool to discuss mission partner concerns, receive feedback and integrate priorities for Garrison support.

 Installation Status Report (ISR):

-Installation Status Report (ISR) is an Army Program whose purpose is to support installation readiness reporting and the requirements build process.
-It is applicable installation-wide and involves other base support service providers such as Army Sustainment Command, MEDCOM and NETCOM.
-Developed by the Army in 1994, ISR is a way to assess installation level conditions and performance against Army-wide standards.
-ISR is comprised of three main components: Services (Performance), Services (Cost), and Infrastructure
+Installation Status Report (ISR) is an Army Management Decision Support Program w with a purpose to assess installation readiness by providing visibility and accessibility to facility, sustainable management and service assessment data; assessing condition and mission capability of installation assets and identifying necessary funding for improvements; capturing holistic view of installation capacities and capabilities; and evaluating the cost and quality of providing support services to Service Members and their families.
+It is installation-wide and involving other base support service providers such as Army Sustainment Command, MEDCOM and NETCOM.
+ISR assess installation level conditions and performance against Army-wide standards assisting leadership to make informed and responsible decisions required to sustain and/or improve installation activities, operational capabilities and support services.
+ISR is comprised of three main components: Services (Performance), Services (Cost), and Infrastructure.

 Interactive Customer Evaluation (ICE):

-ICE is an online program that allows customers to submit comment cards via the web for services they receive.
-Customers are able to request feedback for the comments they make or they can choose to remain anonymous.
-It allows garrison directorates the opportunity to gauge customer perception of their services.
+Interactive Customer Evaluation (ICE) is an online program that allows customers to find information about services offered by DoD offices and submit rated comment cards with experiences via the web for services received.
+Customers can request feedback to the comments they make or choose to remain anonymous.
+It allows garrison directorates the opportunity to gauge customer’s perception of provided services.
 If you wish to leave a comment for the Presidio of Monterey, click here

 Lean Six Sigma (LSS):